modular-component/website/docs/usage/writing-components.md

 ### Component display name

-One caveat of working with `ModularComponent` is that React cannot infer its display name from the variable it is assigned too, because the actual component is created inside the factory.
+One caveat of working with `ModularComponent` is that React cannot infer its display name from the variable it is assigned to, because the actual component is created inside the factory.
 This can make debugging trickier, as stack traces and React Devtools will show all components as anonymous components.